 United Bank Gateway Checking.
 The United Bank Gateway Checking account requires a $10 monthly maintenance fee but you can upgrade to one of United Bank’s standard checking accounts after six months of responsible account management.
 Online banking and bill pay is available for $4.95 per month but you don’t get a debit card with this account.

 BancorpSouth Second Chance Checking.
 BancorpSouth’s second chance checking account charges a $10 monthly fee but you can upgrade to a standard Bancorp checking account after one year of good account management.
 There is a minimum $50 deposit required to open an account and it comes with a Mastercard debit card.

 GoBank Checking Account.
 GoBank’s checking account is accessible online and easy to open.
 Avoid the monthly service fee with a $500 direct deposit.
 GoBank has a large free ATM Network but cash deposits can cost up to $4.95.

 Prepaid Debit Cards

-Prepaid debit cards offer a less attractive alternative to checking accounts that use ChexSystems.
+Prepaid debit cards offer a less attractive alternative to traditional checking accounts.
 The biggest issue with prepaid debit cards is fees.
-It’s hard to avoid paying some type of ongoing fee, for instance, you’ll typically pay a fee just to add money to your card, and some prepaid card issuers charge a transaction fee every time you make a purchase.
+It’s hard to avoid paying some type of ongoing fee, for instance, you’ll typically pay a fee to add cash to your card, and some prepaid card issuers charge a transaction fee every time you make a purchase.

 Best practices for people in ChexSystems